2.5 GenAI Prompting

 Structured prompts can be used in contexts where users must complete the same tasks in the same way every time or when they must repeatedly create similar types of content for various purposes (Cumming, 2023).
 By using structured prompts, business professionals and their organizations, clinicians, and teachers, to mention a few types of users, can maintain some consistency and order in the process of engaging with genAI models.

-These types of prompts consist of tightly defined prompt elements as discussed above which can be inserted as the “instruction set” for smaller, purpose-specific applications like bots.
-In such a case, the prompt is inserted into the back end of the bot and instructs the bot to respond using a specified though adaptable approach to user queries.
-Structured prompts can also simply be shared with a group of people who will then use them as is or adapt them to their purpose before use in a genAI application, as can be done with a class of students or a group of employees in a team or at a meeting.
-The following example in Figure 2.5.2 created by Ethan and Lilach Mollick (September 2023) illustrates such a prompt:
+These types of prompts consist of tightly defined prompt elements as discussed above.
+These are then shared with a group of people who will then use them as is or adapt them to their purpose before use in a genAI application, as can be done with a class of students or a group of employees in a team or at a meeting.

 Though at this writing it’s early to predict how organizations will manage prompt libraries, Cumming suggests the possibility of an organized system of prompt operations to curate, share, adapt, and implement structured prompts in much the same way that other organizational content is managed.
 On the other hand, Acar (2023) suggests that as the models evolve and become more intuitive, we will need to worry less about prompting and focus more on problem formulation, “the ability to identify, analyze, and delineate problems” so as to better direct the model.